nixworks/public/news/2018/01/26/hackers-steal-535-million-worth-of-the-nem-cryptocurrency-from-japanese-exchange-coincheck.md

 # Hackers steal $535 million worth of the NEM cryptocurrency from Japanese exchange Coincheck.

-Coincheck says it lost about 523 million of the cryptocurrency exchange&#039;s NEM coins.
+Cryptocurrency and security: Coincheck says it lost about 523 million of the cryptocurrency exchange&#039;s NEM coins.

 ### Sources: